-Since its establishment in 1986, the University of Maryland Occupational/Environmental Health Program (OHP) has worked to prevent occupational and environmental disease and related disability through the provision of clinical services, employer consultation, and worker training.
+Since its establishment in 1986, the Division of Occupational and Environmental Medicine has worked to prevent occupational and environmental disease and related disability through the provision of clinical services, employer consultation, and worker training.
 The goals stemming from this mission are pursued by an interdisciplinary team that includes physicians, occupational health nurses, toxicologists, a statistician and a certified ergonomist.
 We achieve this mission by providing:

 - care for patients injured or made sick by work or the environment

 - training for medical, nursing, and graduate students, practicing physicians and other public health professionals

 - hazard assessment in the work place